 The new show will be held where “Dine With Shamu” takes place, so the SeaWorld Orlando dinner show will also be postponed until April.
 You can read more about this Orlando dinner show from a previous post.
 Although it will be missed, guests will benefit (as they did during the dinner show) from the educational portion of this new presentation.
 While it is not as structured as “One Ocean,” this new show makes up for it with interesting interaction between Orca and trainer.
 If you remember the “Believe” show which debuted in 2006, this new show will remind you of it.
 Pay attention, and you just might learn a few things about killer whales!

 If attending a dinner show is on your “must do” list while you are in the area, don’t worry about “Dine With Shamu” being closed.
 Enjoy SeaWorld during the day, then make reservations to attend Capone’s Dinner & Show.
 You’ll be happy to know that the buffet at Capone’s is fill-your-own-plate.
 Plus drinks and dessert are included too.
-At 50% off tickets, it’s a whale of a deal!
+At 50% off tickets, it’s a whale of an offer!